jrmenzel/vimix_os/docs/development/build_instructions.md

 Make variables can be passed on the command line as `make VARIABLE=value`.
 The defaults are defined in `MakefileCommon.mk` and the architecture-specific Makefiles.
-Currently only [RISC V](riscv/RISCV.md) is supported.
+Only [RISC V](riscv/RISCV.md) and [ARM 64](../aarch64/ARM%2064.md) are supported

 Architecture specific setting, e.g. 32 vs 64-bit etc. can be found in `kernel/arch/<architecture>/MakefileArch.mk`.
+These make files define `platforms` with all relevant settings preset for either a specific emulator config or hardware device.

 ### Make parameters